concourse/git-resource/README.md

  *  `.git/short_ref`: Short (first seven characters) of the `.git/ref`.
 Can be templated with `short_ref_format` parameter.

+ * `.git/tag_ref`: Version reference detected and checked out.
+It will usually contain the latest git tag with the commit SHA-1 ref appended.
+See [`git describe --tags --always`](https://git-scm.com/docs/git-describe).
+   If the repo was never tagged before, this falls back to a short commit SHA-1 ref.

  * `.git/commit_message`: For publishing the Git commit message on successful builds.

 ### `out`: Push to a repository.